second-state/smart-contract-search-engine/documentation/indexing_event_logs.md

 This is a detailed explaination of how the smart contract search engine indexes smart contract event logs.
 This is for information/education purposes.
 This code is executed automatically as part of the search engine's normal operation.

 # An example smart contract
 As you can see the smart contract below called `SimpleStorage2` inherits from `SimpleStorage`.
 We do this because we need to ensure that the smart contract search engine is able to harvest event logs even in situations where there are multiple nested ABIs.
+You will also notice that there a combination of indexed and non indexed inputs for each event.
+You will also notice that some functions emit just one event and other functions emit two or more events.
+These scenarios cover all bases from a testing perspective.

 ```
 pragma solidity >=0.4.0 <0.6.0;